 I have formidably broad general knowledge and excellent research skills to support my editing.
 I can ensure the writing has a logical flow and help writers to communicate their ideas in the clearest possible way.
+I work with publishers or liaise directly with authors to ensure the manuscript is ready for production.

 Editing projects include: